 If you have been injured while you were shopping or working at Sainsbury’s, it is important to take the necessary steps to gather as much evidence as possible to support your claim.
 This includes:

-- Gathering photographic evidence – If applicable, you should take photographs of the scene and your injury.
-It’s also worth enquiry ‘how long does Sainsbury’s keep CCTV?’
-After all, accessing CCTV footage would really help to strengthen your case, as you may be able to show exactly what happened.
+Gathering photographic evidence – Take photographs of the scene and your injury.
+It’s also worth enquiring ‘how long does Sainsbury’s keep CCTV?’
+After all, CCTV footage may show exactly what happened.

-- Getting contact details – Firstly, you need to get contact information from the person that is responsible for the injury.
-In this case, it will usually be Sainsbury’s themselves that are to blame, and so it should not be too difficult to find a company number.
-Next, you should get the contact information of anyone that witnessed the accident.
-Witness statements act as great evidence.
+Getting contact details – Firstly, obtain contact information from the person responsible for the injury.
+In this case, it will usually be Sainsbury’s itself, and so it should not be too difficult to find a company number.
+Next, you should get the contact information of anyone who witnessed the accident.

 One of the main features of our service is the fact that we only offer Sainsbury’s No Win No Fee claims.
 This makes it possible for anyone to launch a personal injury claim, irrespective of his or her current financial situation.
 This is because you only ever need to pay legal fees if your case is successful when it comes to the No Win No Fee payment structure.
 Therefore, if something goes wrong and we do not manage to secure compensation for you, you will not have a huge legal bill to fund.
 In fact, you won’t need to pay a penny